ELECTRONIC COMMUNICATIONS AND SOCIAL MEDIA POSTS AS EVIDENCE IN COLLEGE INVESTIGATIONS

 The above situation actually happened a few years ago in Florida, and a 22-year-old woman pled guilty to two counts of DUI manslaughter and was sentenced to 24 years in prison and the permanent revocation of her driver’s license.

-On the other hand, defense attorneys can also use social media and electronic communications evidence to challenge a prosecutor’s allegations.
+On the other hand, defense attorneys can use social media and electronic communications evidence to challenge allegations.
 For instance, if someone sends a text that expresses regret about sleeping with a person, then later accuses that person of rape, a good defense attorney can use that text conversation to demonstrate a false accusation.
 This is only one of many ways that this type of evidence can actually help a defendant’s case.

 Defending Against Social Media Evidence